 This is a visible model of what male leadership and female support are all about.
 It’s an art form, not a mandate.
 It’s a disposition, not a set of rules.
 When it’s done well, it’s a welcome sight in which both partners are fulfilled in themselves and delighted in the other…

-Well, actually, not all moves in skating as a sport displays male lead.
-She have certainly been practicing long before meeting him, and he is as much supporting her goals as she is supporting his.
-They are both world-class athletes, not a male athlete and a female pass-me-a-sandwich-and-stroke-my-ego supporter.
+Well, actually, not all moves in skating as a sport display male lead.
+She has certainly been practising long before meeting him, and he is as much supporting her goals as she is supporting his.
+Both Olympic skaters are world-class athletes, not a male athlete and a female pass-me-a-sandwich-and-stroke-my-ego supporter.
 For all we know, all the choreography could have been planned by her, and she may have led him more than the degree to which he physically leads her.
 What is more, no judge in the sport will penalize if (or when) the woman leads and the man follows.
 No male and female roles are prescribed in the rules.
 Gifts, not gender decide who does what.
 (Hey, that last sentence sounds egalitarian!)